 4 TLS/SSL fingerprinting and certificate patterns

 Servers can fingerprint TLS/SSL handshakes and certificate patterns to infer characteristics about your client.
 While this is more subtle than IP or DNS leaks, sophisticated sites and some anti-abuse networks can deduce VPN usage through unusual TLS parameters or cipher suites.
-What is a vpn endpoint your ultimate guide to secure connections and secure network access explained for everyday users

 What this means for you: even strong encryption doesn’t guarantee invisibility to every detector.